 What Is SQL Server?

-It is the database software (Database Management System or DBMS) that actually does all the work of storing, retrieving, managing, and manipulating data in a database.
-Microsoft SQL Server is a DBMS—ergo, it is database software.
+It is the database software (DBMS or Database Management System) that actually does all the work of storing, retrieving, managing, and manipulating data in a database.
+Microsoft SQL Server is a DBMS—that is, it is database software.
 Microsoft SQL Server has been around for a long time and is in use at millions of installations worldwide.
 Why do so many organizations and developers use a Microsoft SQL Server?
 Here are some of the reasons:

 - Performance— Microsoft SQL Server is fast (make that very fast).